montero-melis/2019_translate-verbs_webspider/online_exp/notes_development.md

 Questions to Maarten
 --------------------

+- Something off with Exp in Firefox - not working properly
-- Don't know how to run new exp on Chrome.
-Once it's finished it will always reload the final slide "Einde van het experiment"
+- How to deal with reloading the final slide "Einde van het experiment" when it's finished?
+It's important for testing, but should not be there when run for real
+- The fields "Nieuw veld" and "Volgende" overlap and that looks ugly -- increase the space between them

 To do - Frinex